elixir-inspector/ref_inspector/README.md

 The local path of the downloaded file will be shown to you upon command invocation.

+If you want to download the database files using your application you can directly call `RefInspector.Downloader.download/0`.

 ### Configuration

 Add the referer database you want to use to your project configuration: